michielvoo/docker/Readme.md

 ### How to: republish a Docker image

-Delete the Git tag locally and on GitHub:
+After committing a non-breaking change to a Dockerfile, delete the original Git tag locally and on GitHub:

 ```
 git tag --delete <tag>
 git push origin --delete <tag>
 ```

 Now tag the Git commit and push the Git commit and Git tag to GitHub to trigger the GitHub workflow.

 ```
 git tag <tag>